CriscelyLP/RladiesMontpellier/README.md

 # RladiesMontpellier
-Temporal repository with the slides of the first and second presentation of RLadiesMontpellier
+Slides of the first presentation of R-Ladies Montpellier.